SolomonAbuh/CookAbot/README.md

 1. Clone this repository.
 2. Run `flutter pub get` to install dependencies.
-3. Fire up your emulator or device.
-4. Let the bot avatar creation begin with `flutter run`!
+3. Let the bot avatar creation begin with `flutter run`!

 ## Showcase 🤩